n9p7v/NBMqtt/README.md

 It serves as an extension, and relies on the [MKRNB library](https://github.com/arduino-libraries/MKRNB) for its functionality.

-It is tested on SARA-R410M-02B loaded with the firmware:
+It is tested on the SARA-R410M-02B loaded with the firmware:
 - Modem: L0.0.00.00.05.12
 - Application: A.02.21

+Note: According to the firmware's known limitations, MQTTS does not function properly [u-blox id 3869].

 ## License